BernardoAguayoOrtega/rl-trading-agent/README.md

   - Extend evaluator to accept a custom `ModularTradingEnv` instance.
   - Add CSV export of trade‑log and JSON export of metrics.
   - Write unit tests for metric calculations.
-  - **Add out‑of‑sample validation** within each evaluation to detect over‑fitting.

 #### Chunk 3.8 – Reporting Tools
 - [ ] `reporting/plots.py` and `reporting/reporter.py` (already present).
   - Create reusable Matplotlib style sheet for consistent visuals.
   - Add functions to export plots as PNG and SVG.
   - Ensure reporter can be called from CLI with paths to metrics and log.
-  - **Automate notebook sync**: provide a script (`scripts/sync_notebooks.py`) that regenerates notebook cells from the latest code snippets.

 #### Chunk 3.9 – Unit Tests
 - [ ] Ensure >80 % coverage for all new modules.